A search for pair halos around active galactic nuclei through a temporal analysis of Fermi-LAT data: Temporal analysis for a search for pair halos around AGNs

 We stacked the photon events separately for flares and for quiescent states for each selected energy band and each selected annular bin, using our sample of the selected AGNs and the computed flaring and quiescent states.
 The distribution of photons coming from AGN flaring states is computed for our sample of 158 AGNs showing flaring activity, while the distribution of photons coming from AGN quiescent states is computed for the sample of the 394 selected AGNs (see Sect.3).
 The stacked distributions of photons in annular bins for flares and for quiescent states are presented in Table \ref{Tab2}.

 We used the stacked distributions of photons in annular bins for flares and for quiescent states to derive the ratio of the number of photons coming from AGNs and detected during quiescent states to the number of photons coming from AGNs and detected during flares, $R_{\mathrm{Q}/\mathrm{F}}$.
 We performed this procedure for each annular bin and each selected energy band separately.
 The statistical error taken was the square root of the count number.
-To subtract background photons, we used the number of photons within the outer annular bin.
+To subtract background photons, we used the number of photons within the outer annular bin, $1^{\circ}<r<1.3^{\circ}$, which is $\approx 7.7$ ($\approx 15.4$) times larger than the 3rd, 4th, and 5th annular bins (the 1st and 2nd annular bins), respectively.
 The errors in the determination of background photon numbers were taken into account.
 The calculated numbers of photons in annular bins for flares and for quiescent states for each selected energy band after subtraction of a background are shown in Table \ref{Tab3}.
 Note that the calculated number of photons for AGN flares provides us with similar statistics as provided by the Crab pulsar and accumulated by \fermilat{} during 3.5 years (see Sect.
 5.1).
 The calculated ratios, $R_{\mathrm{Q}/\mathrm{F}}$, and statistical errors are shown in Table \ref{Tab4}.
 The calculated ratios are within the error bars for each energy bin.
 We also calculated the weighted mean of these ratios in the annular bin of $0^{\circ}.21<r<0^{\circ}.6$ for each energy band and the variance of the mean.
-The weighted mean of the ratios agrees with the ratio computed for the first annular bin.
-Note that the ratio of the number of photons from AGNs to that from a background is much higher for flares than for quiescent states and that the ratio of the number of photons from AGNs to that from a pair halo component is much higher for flares than for quiescent states.
-The fact that it is more promising to search for a pair halo during quiescent states than to search for a pair halo during flares was emphasized by \citet{Aharonian1994}.
+The weighted mean of the ratios agrees with the ratio computed for the first annular bin (this bin contains the highest number of photons amongst all the bins, and therefore, provides the smallest statistical error).